ZetaDaemon/bl-sdk-mods/ZetaCommands/Writing-Mods.md

 Creates a clone of a BehaviourProvidierDefinition, as well as recursively cloning some of the objects making it up.
 This may not match the exact layout of the original objects, dump them manually to check what their new names are.
-Uses a base name for skills to more neatly handle the names for the skills created, for example if you use `GD_Weap_SMG.Skills.Skill_NewSkill` for the skill argument, the created skills will look like `GD_Weap_SMG.Skills.Skill_NewSkill_0`, `GD_Weap_SMG.Skills.Skill_NewSkill_1` ect.
+Uses a base name for skills to more neatly handle the names for the skills created, for example if you use `GD_Weap_SMG.Skills.Skill_NewSkill` for the skill argument, the created skills will look like `GD_Weap_SMG.Skills.Skill_NewSkill`, `GD_Weap_SMG.Skills.Skill_NewSkill_0` ect.

+Also, this command is just a reworked version of `clone_bpd` in command extentions so credit to apple for doing that, I've just added the extra skill naming logic.

 | positional arguments | |
 |:---|:---|